 - Paradise Road, a store that sells Sri Lankan crockery and artefacts.

 - The Gallery Café, an upmarket Italian restaurant

 - Laksala, a state-owned gift and souvenir boutique

 - Taj Samudra, one of the finest hotels in Colombo

 Drive from Colombo to Hikkaduwa

 After checking out of our hotel, we hit the road and were on our way to Hikkaduwa.
-It is 116 kilometres from Colombo via the Southern Express Way.
+It is 116 kilometers from Colombo via the Southern Express Way.
 It takes two and a half hours to get there.
 The drive was scenic.
 We reached our hotel at 2 pm and were greeted by the lovely owner, Janette.
 She showed us around the hotel and made us comfortable.
 After a catnap and a pool session, we decided to head out and explore the streets of Hikkaduwa.
 Flanged with beach bars and restaurants on both sides, this place is truly a paradise for a party animal.
 We decided to just chill and hop from one bar to the other.
-Here are some of our favourite restaurants and bars in Hikkaduwa:
+Here are some of our favorite restaurants and bars in Hikkaduwa: